-HUD requires a PHA supervisor or other qualified person to conduct quality control inspections of a sample of units to ensure that each inspector is conducting accurate and complete inspections and that there is consistency in the application of the HOS.
+HUD requires a PHA supervisor or other qualified person to conduct quality control inspections of a sample of units to ensure that each inspector is conducting accurate and complete inspections and that there is consistency in the application of the HQS.

-The unit sample must include only units that have been inspected within the preceding 3-three months.
-The selected sample will include (1) each type of inspection (initial, annual, and special), (2) inspections completed by each inspector, and (3) units from should be drawn to represent a cross-section of neighborhoods and the work of a cross section of inspectors.
+The unit sample must include only units that have been inspected within the preceding three months.
+The selected sample should be drawn to represent a cross-section of neighborhoods and the work of a cross section of inspectors.